Get more information about Western Kentucky University by clicking links below:

 Admission Requirements & Details

 The admissions information below may provide a better idea of the applicants Western Kentucky University accepts.
-The details may include application requirements and recommendations, SAT/ACT scores of students who were accepted, as well as any college credits that may be transferred.
-This information can be used to have a better understanding of your chances of getting into Western Kentucky University.
+The details may include application requirements and recommendations, as well as any college credits that may be transferred.

 College Credits Accepted